 A monthly breakdown of operational and evaporative consumptive use at the site is shown in the attached Table 2.
-Evaporative and operational consumptive use will total 21.38 acre-feet during this plan period.
+Evaporative (2.92 ac-ft) and operational consumptive use (16.40 ac-ft) will total 19.32 acre-feet during this plan period.

 The Alluvial Water Accounting System ("AWAS"), which utilizes the Glover method, was used with the alluvial aquifer boundary condition to determine the lagged depletions to the Cache la Poudre River from past and projected evaporation and operational losses at the site.
-The following parameters were used in the model: a distance (X) of 2,126 feet from the exposed groundwater surface to the river; a distance (W) of 22,900 feet from the stream to the impermeable boundary; a harmonic transmissivity (T) of 76,056 gallons per day per foot; and a specific yield (S) of 0.2.
+The following parameters were used in the model: a distance (X) of 2,126 feet from the exposed groundwater surface to the river; a distance (W) of 22,900 feet from the stream to the impermeable boundary; a harmonic transmissivity (T) of 79,056 gallons per day per foot; and a specific yield (S) of 0.2.

-The estimated lagged stream depletions due to projected operations at the Derr Pit will total 18.27 acre-feet during this plan period, as shown on the attached Table 2.
+The estimated lagged stream depletions due to projected operations at the Derr Pit will total 16.95 acre-feet during this plan period, as shown on the attached Table 2.
 The point of depletion for the Derr Pit is assumed to be on the Cache la Poudre River perpendicular to the pit, just downstream of the headgate of the Ogilvy Ditch (WDID 0300937).